 Registration typically opens up within the first couple of weeks of March.
 You will see posts on our social media sites and returning players will receive an email from our board of directors once registration is open.
 You can also visit our website at http://sfyouthfootballandcheer.com/ periodically to see if it is open.

 When you register your child in March there will be a section where you can volunteer to coach.
 After the board of directors evaluates your request you will then be notified and given further instruction.

 Equipment fittings are usually held in the middle of July.
 There will be multiple times and days posted on our website and will also be sent via email.
 We understand that sometimes it is difficult to attend fittings due to other sports that your child might be playing.
-Multiple dates will be offered to try and accommodate everyone.
+Therefore multiple dates will be offered to try and accommodate everyone’s schedule.

 Practices will run Monday through Thursday (4 days) from 6-8pm until school starts.
 After school starts practices will be Monday-Wednesday and Thursday (3 days) from 6-8pm.

 No. A parent, or an adult approved by the parent, must be present during practices.
-In some cases parents will have multiple kids playing at different grade levels.
-We ask that you communicate with your coaches to let them know where you’ll be in case of an emergency.
+In some cases parents will have multiple kids playing at different grade levels, so we ask that you communicate with your coaches to let them know where you’ll be in case of an emergency.

 The season typically ends by the first week of November.